Is Juarez Safe to Visit? My Trip to this Mexico Border Town

 Where to Stay in Juarez

-The Holiday Inn Express in Juarez, is just 5 minutes drive from the border and a 10-minute walk from the US consulate.
+The Holiday Inn Express in Juarez is just a 5 minute drive from the border and a 10-minute walk from the US consulate.
 This is a great option if you plan to do an overnight in Juarez.

 Learn About Juarez’s Part in the Mexican Revolution